Yash7104/Resturant-Menu/README.md

-# 🍽️ Yash's Restaurant Menu
+# 🍽️ Yash's Restaurant

-Welcome to **Yash's Restaurant Menu** – a simple and visually appealing web-based restaurant menu.
+Welcome to **Yash's Restaurant** – a simple and visually appealing web-based restaurant menu.
 This project is built using HTML, CSS, and basic JavaScript to showcase a restaurant’s food items, their pricing, availability, and contact details.

 ---